 Also of interest is that Greenville has more people living here who work in computers and math than 95% of the places in the US.

 One of the benefits of Greenville is that there is very little traffic.
 The average commute to work is 19.20 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 Being a small city, Greenville does not have a public transit system used by locals to get to and from work.

-In terms of college education, Greenville is nearly on par with the US average for all cities of 21.84%: 17.32% of adults 25 and older in Greenville have a bachelor's degree or advanced degree.
+The percentage of adults in Greenville who are college-educated is close to the national average for all communities of 21.84%: 17.48% of the adults in Greenville have a bachelor's degree or advanced degree.

-The per capita income in Greenville in 2010 was $20,338, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,352 for a family of four.
+The per capita income in Greenville in 2010 was $19,389, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $77,556 for a family of four.
 However, Greenville contains both very wealthy and poor people as well.

 Greenville is an extremely ethnically-diverse city.
 The people who call Greenville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenville residents report their race to be White, followed by Black or African-American.
 Greenville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.15% of the city’s residents.
-Important ancestries of people in Greenville include German, English, Italian, and French .
+People of Hispanic or Latino origin account for 22.21% of the city’s residents.
+Important ancestries of people in Greenville include German, English, French , and Italian.